wahani/modules/README.md

 # Modules and Coupling

 Best is to only use `::` and `use` with `attach = FALSE` to be explicit with your dependencies.
-However, there are some other options you have, which will considerably complicate things.
-I only present a couple of examples you can consider for stronger forms of coupling between modules.
+However, there are some other options you have, which will stronger forms of coupling between modules.

 ## Modules to Model Mutable State